• Analyze your DNA and use the results to predict your traits or vice versa!

 We cannot accept commuter campers for this session.

 TO ENROLL for this camp, see clemson.edu/summer/summer-science/index.html.
-This is the only CULSOC camp with different registration procedures.
+The residential camps have different registration procedures than our day camps.